ropollock/rss-data/README.md

 # Provision
 com.russpollock.rss.bootstrap.Provision main provisions an articles index using mappings defined in resources/repository.

 The articles index will be dropped and recreated if rss-data.provision.es.dropAndCreate is set to true.

 ## Files
+The JSON for the articles index can be found here:

 resources/repository/articles.json

+The JSON for the article mapping can be found here:

 resources/repository/article.json

 ## Env variables for provisioning
+String representing the index name to be provisioned for articles

 rss-data.provision.es.writeIndex

+Boolean that tells provisioning to drop and recreate the articles index if it is found.

 rss-data.provision.es.dropAndCreate